RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 46.2024.md

 - [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane]]; Minor change to add a small factoid regarding the water:land ratio of the Plane.
 - [[Encyclopedia Mysenvaria/Geography/Stars/Birth Star|Birth Star]] & [[Encyclopedia Mysenvaria/Geography/Stars/First Epoch Star|First Epoch Star]]; Birth Star was incorrectly called the first star, this was fixed and now the First Epoch Star page is correct.
 - [[Encyclopedia Mysenvaria/Science/Phenomena/Atmospheric Cells|Atmospheric Cells]]; Now lists the correct distances from the pole.
-- [[Meta/Ledgers/Projects/Project-Climate|Project-Climate]]; Has been updated from a stub to a touch-up.
+- [[Encyclopedia Mysenvaria/Science/Phenomena/Climate|Climate]]; Has been updated from a stub to a touch-up.
 - [[Encyclopedia Mysenvaria/Science/Phenomena/Oceanic Circulation|Oceanic Circulation]]; Renamed from ocean circulation.
 - [[Encyclopedia Mysenvaria/Science/Models/Tectonics|Tectonics]]; Moved from phenomena to models, updated from a stub to a touch-up.